behiever/Megascans-UE4LiveLink/README.md

 That file should give you an idea on how to interact with the Megascans LiveLink and UnrealEnginePython in general.
-If you have any questions feel free to check the UnrealEnginePython GitHub page or send a, email to adnan@quixel.se!
+If you have any questions feel free to check the UnrealEnginePython GitHub page or send a, email to adnan at quixel.se!

 The Megascans LiveLink is hosted on GitHub under a GNU General Public License v3.0.